 It is the eighth highest peak in the world that lies in Gorkha district.
 Upon entering the Manaslu region, tourists can get the closest view of mountainous beauty with glacial ridges and landscapes offering amazing views.
 On your way to Manaslu, you shall come across rivers, streams and waterfalls and a walk through plains and hills along the rugged and narrow terrain adds a beauty to the trip.

 The temple is situated at the top of the hill and holds great religious and historical importance.
-Hundreds and thousands of tourists come here with a hope of getting their wishes fulfilled by Goddess Bhagawati.
+Hundreds and thousands of tourists come here with the hope of getting their wishes fulfilled by Goddess Bhagawati.
 Tourists can go to the temple through cable cars and cover the distance in just 10 minutes

 The Gorkha museum, housed inside the grand Tallo Durbar provides a glimpse of ancient historic times and places.
 The museum has a beautiful internal courtyard with carved doors and windows.
 It is a pleasure for the tourists to wander the old hallways lined with historical items and arts and crafts.